modern-hobbyist/aesir/mist-udb/README.md

 # Mist

-> **Note:** This PCB is untested.
-I am working on getting an order together, but until I can verify it functions as expected, use at your own risk.

-**Mist** is my take on a full size keyboard, but with some upgrades I carried over from my second keyboard build--**Hermod**.
+**Mist** is my take on a full size keyboard, but with some upgrades I carried over from my second keyboard build--**[Hermod](https://github.com/modern-hobbyist/aesir/tree/main/hermod-mk2)**.
 Furthermore, this is the UDB version of **Mist**, which stands for Unified Daughter Board

 Aside from the UDB connector and the lack of USB-C/on-board ESD protection circuitry, this keyboard is functionally identical to the base **Mist** keyboard.

+This project is open source, so I'll do my best to keep it updated as questions come in.
+I can't guarantee I'll always have time to respond, but if you have questions you can reach out on [my Discord server](https://discord.gg/68WXGsjqJp) or on the [Keyboard Atelier Discord](https://discord.gg/b7vwhHS).

 ## Why?

 1. First of all, I've addicted to designing custom keyboards now, so jot that down.
 2. I have two children now, and while I love my split keyboard, typing with one hand is 100 times more difficult and time consuming on a split.
 3. Related to above, I wanted a keyboard that would appeal to the non-split community, but also incorporated all the features I loved mose about my split build.